 Medford Water Commission is proud to provide our customers with reliable, excellent quality drinking water at some of the lowest rates in Oregon.

-Please note: The Board of Water Commissioners will hold a public hearing on Wednesday, December 4, 2019, to consider proposed water rate modifications for all customer groups served by the Medford Water Commission system.
-For more details and a non-inclusive summary of the current and proposed rates, click here.
+Please note: The Board of Water Commissioners held a public hearing on Wednesday, December 18, 2019, to consider proposed water rate modifications for all customer groups served by the Medford Water Commission system.
+Modifications were approved and will go into effect March 1, 2020.
+For more details and a non-inclusive summary of the current and modified rates, click here.

 Choose an option below to view our current water rates (effective March 1, 2019), as well as SDCs and other rates.

-For a summary of the rate modifications (effective March 1, 2019) over all customer groups and gallonage tiers, click here.
+For a summary of rates (effective March 1, 2019) over all customer groups and gallonage tiers, click here.

 (Effective July 1, 2019)